59 Health Symptoms You Should Never Ignore

 Light-headedness may be a sign you’re anemic, perhaps from heavy periods or gastrointestinal bleeding.
 Vertigo most often signifies a middle-ear problem.
 Make an appointment — but get help right away if you feel like fainting even when you’re not standing up, or if the vertigo is so intense that you can’t walk in a straight line.

 Have you been compared to a buzz saw?
 You could have obstructive sleep apnea, in which the muscles in the back of your throat relax as you sleep, allowing your airway to close.
 More than a quarter of undiagnosed Canadians fit the high-risk profile, which includes three or more contributing factors, such as high blood pressure and obesity.
 Sleep apnea can lead to dangerously low levels of oxygen in the bloodstream, raising the odds of additional problems, such as irregular heart rhythms, and worsening the effects of coronary artery disease.
-“The good news is that there are treatments, like CPAP (continuous positive airway pressure) machines, surgical and laser procedures and oral devices that can hold the airway open,” says Belchetz.
+“The good news is that there are treatments, like CPAP (continuous positive airway pressure) machines, surgical and laser procedures, and oral devices that can hold the airway open,” says Belchetz.
+Don’t ignore these 9 other signs of sleep apnea.

 Vomiting or diarrhea

-There are dozens of causes, including food poisoning, migraines, stomach bugs and anxiety.
-Most are short-lived, but if your symptom doesn’t go away after a couple days, or if it comes and goes for more than a month, see your doctor, because certain conditions, such as inflammatory bowel disease and gallstones, need to be treated.
-Consider it an emergency if you have other serious symptoms, such as severe belly pain, bad headache, high fever or blood in your vomit or stool.
+There are dozens of causes, including food poisoning, migraines, stomach bugs, and anxiety.
+Most are short-lived, but if your symptom doesn’t go away after a couple of days, or if it comes and goes for more than a month, see your doctor, because certain conditions, such as inflammatory bowel disease and gallstones, need to be treated.
+Consider it an emergency if you have other serious symptoms, such as severe belly pain, bad headache, high fever, or blood in your vomit or stool.

 Swollen lymph nodes

 If you feel down on a daily basis and it doesn’t improve after two weeks, seek help from your family doctor.
 Although you may be inclined to tough it out alone, depression can lead to physical health problems and social isolation.
-The Canadian Community Health Survey on Mental Health, published in 2012, found that almost one in 20 adults had experienced symptoms of major depression within the preceding year.
+The Canadian Community Health Survey on Mental Health, published in 2012, found that almost one in 20 Canadian adults had experienced symptoms of major depression within the preceding year.
 Risk factors include having another chronic medical condition, such as arthritis.
 Get emergency care if you’re thinking about hurting yourself; treatment can help.
 “Many people go through depression, recover and lead productive lives,” says Ottawa’s Dr. Paul Pageau, former president of the Canadian Association of Emergency Physicians.
+Know these signs of high functioning depression.

 Call 911 if the symptom comes on suddenly and affects one side of the body.
 If you lift both arms, does only one stay in the air?
 “A stroke generally doesn’t affect both sides together,” says Casaubon.
 People can also experience odd feelings in their limbs when they have a neurological condition, like multiple sclerosis, or a cardiac event.
 “Even someone having a panic attack can get tingling in their hands if their carbon dioxide level is off,” Casaubon says.